 If you cycle to and from your assignment not only will you be helping the environment and your health but it will also benefit your pocket as you can claim 20p for every mile you travel.

 This could be your tube pass, train ticket, taxi fare, flight or ferry and you can even claim for any road tolls, parking or congestion charging.
 This is because, as a Parasol employee, travelling to and from your assignment means you are travelling to or from a temporary place of work.
 As a result, the cost you incur is a legitimate business expense.

 Although the cost of stationery items is generally quite low, when you add together the cost of each item in your stationery cupboard it really does make claiming for them worthwhile.
 Remember, as long as it’s an item related to your current assignment, you can claim for it.

 Food and Drink

 If you are providing receipts, there are no restrictions to the amount or type of claim you can make for the reimbursement of food and drink costs, other than the food and drink must be purchased and consumed either on your way to or from work, or whilst at work.
 Buying food and drink in the supermarket the day before and consuming it whilst at work does not qualify.

 Claiming food and drink without providing a receipt to Parasol

-  The maximum amount that you can claim without providing a receipt is a total of £10 per day.
-However, there are no restrictions to the amount you can claim if you upload a picture or scanned copy of the receipt to My Parasol.
+The maximum food and drink amount that you can claim without providing a receipt to Parasol is £25 a day.
+But don’t forget – there are no restrictions to the amount you can claim if you do provide a receipt.

-  Examples of what you can claim for without providing a receipt on My Parasol:
+Examples of what you can claim without providing a receipt to Parasol:

 As an employee of Parasol you can also claim for the reasonable costs incurred when entertaining a business contact or client.
 And while we like to see you all having a good time, nights out with friends and family or work colleagues don’t count.
 You will need to provide receipts with any entertaining expense claims and provide the names and company name of any clients or prospective clients you entertain.